domingo, 30 de octubre de 1988

 dejaste vacío a mi corazón.

-you were my light, my sun if you smiled
+you were my light, my sun when you smiled,

 you were my crystalline joy